 For every person, self-care can look different depending on what you enjoy and what matters most to you.
 I would like to connect the dots between self-care and Maslow’s Hierarchy of needs and show you how self-care is one of our most fundamental needs for survival and definitely not something to feel guilty about!
 Abraham Maslow concluded that in order to meet our psychological needs and feel -fulfilled, we must first have our basic needs met including food, water, sleep, security, and safety.
 Remember how we forget to use the bathroom or eat, or sometimes forego sleep for something else that seems more important?

-When we are hungry, scared, or haven’t slept it is very difficult to think of anything else because of our psychology and physiology.
+When we are hungry, scared, or haven’t slept, it is very difficult to think of anything else because of our psychology and physiology.
 This is one of the reasons why we work so hard to promote good sleep habits, nutrition, and financial fitness.
 These are all basic needs and are fundamental to our lives.
 It’s not just self-care, these things are essential to our survival.

 After our basic needs are met, we are able to tend to our psychological needs, like building and maintaining relationships, and working toward personal or professional goals that make us feel accomplished.